-We have a License Agreement for the Kruncher covering World Wide rights through the term of the License Agreement, giving us the exclusive Worldwide right to advertise, promote, market, manufacturer, distribute, sell and exploit the product in any and all media, means, markets and channels of trade and distribution.
+We have a License Agreement for the Best Ball covering World Wide rights through the term of the License Agreement, giving us the exclusive Worldwide right to advertise, promote, market, manufacturer, distribute, sell and exploit the product in any and all media, means, markets and channels of trade and distribution.
 The initial term may be renewed annually provided a minimum number of units are sold at a minimum price over each period.
-The minimum domestic price is \$20.
-Management believes the Company's net profit may range up to 50%, but there is of course no assurance that the product will be successful or produce significant profits.
+Management believes the Company's net profit may range up to 40%, but there is of course no assurance that the product will be successful or produce significant profits.

-The second product to be released by Insynergy is a patented fitness product called Spidercore which was invented by a medical doctor who developed it because he was not satisfied with the physical therapy he was receiving after back surgery and felt he could develop a better protocol.
+The other product to be released by Insynergy is a patented fitness product called Spidercore which was invented by a medical doctor who developed it because he was not satisfied with the physical therapy he was receiving after back surgery and felt he could develop a better protocol.
 It will come with a basic workout DVD.
 Additional DVD's will be available for more advanced workouts.